This Homemade Caramelized & Toasted Coconut Chips Recipe is one of the most helpful recipes I have ever come up with.

-- Coconut Chips: If you would prefer to make your own coconut chips, here's How to Make Coconut Chips and Shreds.
+- Coconut Chips: If you can’t find unsweetened coconut chips where you live, here’s How to Make Coconut Chips and Shreds.

-- Sweetener: Although xylitol works well for a low-carb sweetener, as well as for THM, you could substitute erythritol, which will also work for low carb and THM, but you will want to use 1/2 cup.
-Use organic coconut sugar for AIP.
+- Sweetener: I LOVE using Lakanto for these coconut chips.
+Xylitol works well too.
+You could substitute erythritol, which will also work for low carb and THM, but you will want to use 1/2 cup since it’s not as sweet as the others.

-- THM: For those on the Trim Healthy Mama plan, this recipe will qualify as an “S” as long as you use xylitol or erythritol as a sweetener.
+- THM: For those on the Trim Healthy Mama plan, this recipe will qualify as an “S” as long as you use the sweetener in the post, or xylitol, erythritol, or another low-carb sweetener.

 Homemade Toasted Coconut Chips